pyomeca/ezc3d/README.md

 Please note that the names mimics those used by the C3D format as described by the c3d.org documentation.
 For more information on what you can get from the header, please refer to the documentation on [header](https://pyomeca.github.io/Documentation/ezc3d/classezc3d_1_1Header.html).

 #### Set a value to the header <!-- omit from toc -->
 It is not possible from outside to add, remove or even modify the header directly.
 The reason for that is that the header has a very specific formatting to be compliant to the standard.
-Therefore, the header will update itself if needed when the parameters class is modify.
+Therefore, the header will update itself if needed when the parameters class is modified.
 If it doesn't this is a bug that should be reported.

 #### Get a parameter <!-- omit from toc -->
-Parameters in C3D are arranged in a GROUP:PAMETER manner and the classes in EZC3D mimic this arrangement.
+Parameters in C3D are arranged in a GROUP:PARAMETER manner and the classes in EZC3D mimic this arrangement.
 Therefore a particular parameter always stands inside of a group.
 For example, if you are interested in the labels of the points, you can navigate up to the POINT group and then to the LABELS parameter.
 ```C++
 ezc3d::c3d c3d;
 std::vector<std::string> point_labels(c3d.parameters().group("POINT").parameter("LABELS").valuesAsString());